ArtLifting: History

-In October 2015, ArtLifting announced that it raised $1.1 million in seed funding.
+Since its founding, ArtLifting has expanded to 150+ artists in 19 states.
+In 2015, it announced $1.1 million in seed funding.

 Business Model

 ArtLifting offers artists impacted by homelessness or disability the opportunity to secure their own income through the sale of original paintings, prints, and products.
+However, it is important to note that each artist only earns a fraction of the revenue of their sale.